aleen42/PersonalWiki/Programming/JavaScript/high_performance/data_access/data_access.md

 }
 ```

 Though this may seem more efficient, it actually creates a performance problem.
 While executing the `with` statement, the execution context's scope chain is temporarily augmented.
-A new variable object is created containing all of the properties of the specified object
+A new variable object is created containing all of the properties of the specified object, like `document` here.